 Whenever David and I drive to Chicago, we arrive famished.
 Thinking that it is only about 4 hours away, we usually eat a light breakfast and head out the door.
 With Chicago restaurants on the brain, we don’t want to dawdle with lunch anywhere else.
 But of course, there are inevitably gas stops, traffic, and hotel check-ins, until we’re finally eating at 3 pm and ravenous.

-Luckily, I have a plan of action for all future Chicago trips, and that answer is Shree Restaurant in Westmont, Illinois.
-It’s an Indian vegetarian restaurant, focusing on both southern and northern Indian dishes.
+Luckily, I have a plan of action for all future Chicago trips, and that answer is Shree Indian Restaurant in Westmont, Illinois.
+It’s a vegetarian restaurant, focusing on both southern and northern Indian dishes.
 It’s about 20 miles from downtown, which means we’ll be eating at least 40 minutes earlier.
 Even better, the food there is fantastic.

 Stuck in the middle of a mini mall, from the outside it’s very unassuming.
 You’d never guess the complexity of flavors awaiting inside.
 We visited a couple of times while we were in Illinois recently – first for lunch.

 When we walked in, they had a buffet set up.
 We perused the buffet and noticed the signs with names of all of the dishes.
 It is a vegetarian restaurant, not vegan, and the signs didn’t indicate which dishes were vegan and which were not.
 Because of that, we figured we’d order off the menu instead but were told that it’s buffet-only at lunch.